FHU/2023-os-memes/_posts/2023-02-07-jaydondulgar-scheduler-intro-meme.md

 image: round-robin.jpeg
 chapter: 7
 ---
-This memes shows the trade offs that occur when choosing a scheduling policy.
+This meme shows the trade offs that occur when choosing a scheduling policy.
 If round robin is chosen, response time would be gained, but at the expense of turnaround time. (section 7.7)